hazeycode/brucelib/modules/platform/README.md

 # platform
 **WARNING: WORK IN PROGRESS**

 The platform module abstracts the target operating system and SDKs and provides an opaque interface.
-The design descisions regarding this interface are driven by the considerable differences between how platforms do various things and the need for a simple interface for getting input events, creating graphics contexts, synchronising with the display refresh, piping out audio, etc.
+The design descisions regarding this interface are driven by the considerable differences between how platforms do things and the need for a simple interface for getting input events, creating graphics contexts, synchronising with the display refresh, piping out audio, etc.

-Each platform backend declares a default graphics API, as are defined by the [core module](https://github.com/hazeycode/brucelib/tree/main/modules/core).

 ### Supported platforms
 | Platform | Status |